“Vanity does not pay the bills.” ― Robert Black (Accounts Payable does !)

 The Account Payable is recorded when an invoice is approved for payment.
 It’s recorded in the General Ledger (or AP sub-ledger) as an outstanding payment or liability until the amount is paid.
 The payables can be Trade Payables (purchase of physical goods that are recorded in an Inventory) or Expense Payables (purchase of goods and services that are invoiced, e.g., advertising, entertainment, travel, office supplies, and utilities).

 The AP is often confused with Accounts Receivable (AR).
 The AR is what a company’s client owes for having availed of some service or product.
 Accounts receivable are recorded as current assets rather than current liabilities.
-This is because accounts receivable is converted to cash inflow within a predetermined period of time, typically one year, while accounts payable points to money that is owed to creditors.
+This is because accounts receivable is converted to cash inflow within a predetermined period of time, typically one year, while accounts payable workflows point to money that is owed to creditors.

 An example of Accounts Payable